 A jury was impaneled Tuesday for the murder trial of a 38-year-old Utah man accused of setting his mother ablaze in Indio last year.

-Opening statements are scheduled for Tuesday morning at the Larson Justice Center in Indio in the trial of Israel Guardado Ramirez, who is acting as his own attorney in the case.
+Opening statements are scheduled for Wednesday morning at the Larson Justice Center in Indio in the trial of Israel Ramirez Guardado, who is acting as his own attorney in the case.

 He is charged with first-degree murder, aggravated mayhem and torture, with a special circumstance allegation of inflicting torture in the commission of a murder, and could face the death penalty if convicted.

-Prosecutors initially charged Ramirez with attempted murder and torture, and amended the complaint to add a murder charge in the wake of his mother’s death at Arrowhead Regional Medical Center in Colton, where she lingered for about a week before succumbing to her injuries.
+Prosecutors initially charged Guardado with attempted murder and torture, and amended the complaint to add a murder charge in the wake of his mother’s death at Arrowhead Regional Medical Center in Colton, where she lingered for several weeks before succumbing to her injuries.

 If jurors convict Ramirez of murder and find true the special circumstance allegation, a penalty trial would follow in which the same jury would be tasked with recommending either death or life imprisonment without the possibility of parole.

 A motive for the killing has not been specifically stated by police and prosecutors, though a declaration filed with the court by Indio police Detective Jesse Marin alleged the defendant, who was living out of his car at the time, traveled to Indio “with the purpose of `settling matters’ with family members, which included his mother.”